Hydrogen: hydrogen bromide

 hydrogen bromide is known by the following synonyms:

 - hyrobromic acid

-The hydrogen in hydrogen bromide formally is in the oxidation state 1.
+The oxidation number of hydrogen in hydrogen bromide is 1.

 - Hill system formula: Br1H1

 - Density: 2603 kg m-3 (liquid near freezing point); 3.55 kg m-3 (gas)

 Hydrogen bromide gas can be made in the laboratory by the bromination of tetralin (1,2,3,4-tetrahydronapthalene).
 The downside is that half of the bromine is lost.
 The yield is about 94% (that is, 47% of the bromine ends up as HBr).

 Hydrogen bromide gas may also be made in the laboratory by the reaction of concentrated sulphuric acid upon sodium bromide.
 However, a lot of the product is lost by oxidation with excess sulphuric acid to form bromine and sulphur dioxide.

 NaBr(s) + H2SO4 → HBr(g) + NaHSO4(s)

 Hydrogen bromide may be made in the laboratory by the reaction between purified hydrogen gas and bromine.
 This is catalyzed by platinized asbestos and carried out in a quartz tube at 250°C.